saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 #### Step 5a: The right keyboard layout

-If you ever used the Linux terminal, by now you realized this blank Terminal screen is a terminal like any other, and probably did some simple commands (because you have an ADHD level like mine - that's okay, you are still beautiful) and realized the keyboard layout might not be the correct one for you (unless you are in the US).
+If you ever used the Linux terminal, by now you realized this blank Terminal screen is a terminal like any other, and probably did some simple commands (because you have an ADHD level like nuno - that's okay, you are still beautiful) and realized the keyboard layout might not be the correct one for you (unless you are in the US).

 To get to the point, the command ```ls /usr/share/kbd/keymaps/i386/**/*.map.gz``` will **show you the avaliable keyboard layouts**.
 It can be a never ending list, use the keyboard **Page Up** and **Page Down** keys to navigate.
 After figuring out some possible keyboard layout candidates, load one and test.
 You can do such via the ```loadkeys``` command.

-As an example, I need the QWERTY European Portuguese keyboard layout.
-I located two possible candidates: ```pt-latin1.map.gz``` and ```pt-latin9.map.gz```.
-I ran ```loadkeys pt-latin1``` and tested using some characters in the terminal.
-Since it was the correct layout for me, I proceeded.
+As an example, Nuno needed the QWERTY European Portuguese keyboard layout.
+He located two possible candidates: ```pt-latin1.map.gz``` and ```pt-latin9.map.gz```. ran ```loadkeys pt-latin1``` and tested using some characters in the terminal.
+Since it was the correct layout for him, he proceeded.
 If the first keyboard layout you have is not the suitable one, just run ```loadkeys``` again, with another keyboard layout.

+Personally, I live in Canada so this doesn't matter for me

 #### Step 5b: Wi-Fi connection